Turkey Trot Los Angeles

 Advertising

-If you’re doing it right, Thanksgiving in Los Angeles means feasting on turkey and the best pies—and finding volunteer opportunities in your community.
-But what other things to do on Thanksgiving can you partake in?
-Enjoy the long holiday weekend with a variety of events and these things to do on Thanksgiving in L.A., from turkey trots to illuminated garden walks to parades.
+If you’re doing it right, Thanksgiving in Los Angeles means feasting on turkey and the best pies in the city—or finding volunteer opportunities in your community.
+But what other things can you do for Thanksgiving?
+Enjoy the long holiday weekend with a variety of events and these things to do on Thanksgiving in L.A., from turkey trots to illuminated garden walks to a famed parade.
 (We’ve made sure to specify which events are actually open on Thanksgiving itself and which ones are running the rest of the weekend.)

 RECOMMENDED: See more Thanksgiving in Los Angeles